recalbox/recalbox-os/README.md

-# retrobox-os
+# recalbox-os
-**New : get all infos on retrobox-os on the [WIKI](https://github.com/digitalLumberjack/retrobox-os/wiki)**
+**New : get all infos on recalbox-os on the [WIKI](https://github.com/digitalLumberjack/recalbox-os/wiki)**

-The super repository for retrobox.
+The super repository for recalbox.

-This repository purpose is the regroup the differents retrobox projects in one to clarify and make it more easy to compile the system.
+This repository purpose is the regroup the differents recalbox projects in one to clarify and make it more easy to compile the system.

 ## Presentation
-retroboxOS is a light embedded system created to run on the raspberryPi.
+recalboxOS is a light embedded system created to run on the raspberryPi.

 You can transform your rpi in an emulation platform, supporting up to 12 systems !